How can a tree change climate change? What’s so special about an axolotl? What can we do?

 - Local actions have global consequences, and global actions have local consequences.
 Individuals have rights and responsibilities as global citizens.

 This program incorporates many core competencies and curriculum links across biology, earth/space and social studies.

 - Monday - Friday

 Students are required to have the worksheet printed for the session (download above).

-Check out what other requirements you’ll need to host a workshop in General OSA Workshop Information and Requirements.
+Check out what requirements you’ll need to host a workshop in General Online Workshop Requirements.